USEPA/RAQSAPI/dev/contributing.md

 > devtools::load\_all()

-this will attach all the nessiary RAQSAPI dependencies listed in the DESCRIPTION file and collate the attachment of files needed to run RAQSAPI.
+this will attach all the necessary RAQSAPI dependencies listed in the DESCRIPTION file and collate the attachment of files needed to run RAQSAPI.
 You can then run and edit the source files as needed.

 ## Build and run automated test on your code

-CRAN has strict policies (5) about accepting code that produces warnings, significant notes or build errors.
-In addition they implement rigid guidelines for code quality, legal requirements and build qulity.
-In order to comply with CRAN’s code summission policies please source the install\_RAQSAPI.R file located in the dev subfolder of the package root directory and run these functions after writing any new code in an environment with the project file open:
+CRAN has strict policies (<sup>5</sup>) about accepting code that produces warnings, significant notes or build errors.
+In addition they implement rigid guidelines for code quality, legal requirements and build quality.
+In order to comply with CRAN’s code submission policies please source the install\_RAQSAPI.R file located in the dev subfolder of the package root directory and run these functions after writing any new code in an environment with the project file open:

 > RAQSAPICLEAN()
 > RAQSAPIBUILD()